Compost and Green Bin

 Composting is nature’s way of recycling your kitchen scraps and yard clippings into a natural, nutrient-rich food for your soil.
 It’s easy and can save you money too!

-The Region’s 2022 Composter Sale is now SOLD OUT.
-Stay tuned as we make plans for 2023.
+The Region’s 2022 Composter Sale is now closed, but stay tuned as we make plans for 2023.

 If you missed out on our sale, check with your local city or town to see if they sell backyard composters year-round, or search online for retailers that sell home composting systems.

-For more information on how to use your composter, check out our Composting Made Easy brochure.
+For more information on how to use a composter, check out our Composting Made Easy brochure.

 The benefits of compost: